dmpop/bash-pubkit/README.md

     - type: subtitle
       text: An investigation of metadata

-> **Note:** KindleGen will not convert an EPUB file with a subtitle, since subtitles are not supported in Kindle-readable MOBI.
-> When generating a MOBI ebook, comment out the subtitle entry (precede the lines with `#`), or remove those lines entirely.

 Give credit to contributors in this book under the `creator` entry.

     creator: